sarperaydin/ResearchCodes/README.md

 3) The code under the folder is a Python code written in Jupyter Notebook to produce the results for our paper (Decentralized Learning-aware Communication and Communication-aware Mobility Control for the Target Assignment Problem found at https://arxiv.org/abs/2003.03225).

+4) The code whose its name starts with Lake Game, is a introductory code for our recent study on Networked Policy Gradient Play.

 Please let me know if you have any questions and/or any suggestions by contacting me at sarperaydin@gmail.com.